 Associate Professor, Management

-Additional Roles: Masters of Science in Management Program DirectorVictoria Grady is the Masters of Science in Management program director and an associate professor within the Management Area in the School of Business at George Mason University.
+Additional Roles: Masters of Science in Management Program DirectorVictoria Grady is the Masters of Science in Management program director and an associate professor within the Management Area in the Costello College of Business at George Mason University.

 Assistant Professor of Finance, Ball State UniversityReza Houston is an Assistant Professor of Finance at Ball State University.
 He has published articles in the Journal of Corporate Finance, Financial Review, Managerial Finance, and other journals.
 His research interests include political economy, mergers, and federal government contracting.